ragardner/tksheet/docs/DOCUMENTATION.md

     text: str = "",
 ) -> Span
 ```
-Notes:
-- `check_function` (`Callable`, `None`) requires either `None` or a function.
-The function you use needs at least one argument because when the checkbox is clicked it will send information to your function about the clicked checkbox.
-- Use `highlight_cells()` or rows or columns to change the color of the checkbox.
-- Check boxes are always left aligned despite any align settings.

 Parameters:
 - `key` (`CreateSpanTypes`) either a span or a type which can create a span.
 See [here](https://github.com/ragardner/tksheet/wiki/Version-7#creating-a-span) for more information on the types that can create a span.
 - `edit_data` when `True` edits the underlying cell data to either `checked` if `checked` is a `bool` or tries to convert the existing cell data to a `bool`.